jiashenyue/ca-poweroutage-likelihood-study/README.md

 - **Further consideration**
   - A different definition for power outage might be needed for CDP level?

+### Other known issues

+- Some cities in poweroutage.us data are **not** CDPs, thus cannot have a housing unit value to define a power outage event
+  - Examples include neighborhoods of a big city, such as `Mar Vista` in `Los Angeles County`

 ## Power outages caused by wildfires

 ## Power outages caused by PSPS